null

 History

-Different radish varieties are now broadly distributed around the world, but there are almost no archeological records to help determine their early history and domestication.
+Different radish varieties are now broadly distributed worldwide, but there are almost no archaeological records to help determine their early history and domestication.

 Ethnobotanists have tentatively located the origin of Raphanus sativus in Southeast Asia, as this is the only region where truly wild forms have been discovered.
 India, China, and Central Asia appear to have been secondary centers of domestication.

-Radishes enter the historical record in third century BC while Greek and Roman agriculturalists of the first century AD described details of small, large, round, long, mild, and sharp varieties.
-The radish was one of the first European crops introduced to the Americas by way of Mexico.
+Radishes entered the historical record in the Third Century BC, while Greek and Roman agriculturalists of the first century AD described details of small, large, round, long, mild, and sharp varieties.
+The radish was one of the first European crops introduced to the Americas through Mexico.

 Uses

-Here’s a little tip a long time onion grower gave me – plant Daikons in the fall where you want to grow onions next spring.
-Let them mature, die and decompose just like with using them as tillage radishes.
+Here’s a little tip a long-time onion grower gave me – plant Daikons in the fall where you want to grow onions next spring.
+Let them mature, die, and decompose just like using them as tillage radishes.
 Next spring, plant an onion seed or slip in each hollow left by the Daikons.
-The onions won’t spend extra energy in pushing the soil out to grow, and the extra organic matter acts as compost, feeding the onions.
-He said he will never sell those onions as they are too big and tasty!
+The onions won’t spend extra energy pushing the soil out to grow, and the extra organic matter acts as compost, feeding the onions.
+He said he would never sell those onions as they are too big and tasty!

 They sauté beautifully thinly sliced and briefly tossed in a pan of hot oil, then sprinkled with flake salt, giving them a surprisingly deep roasted turnip-like flavor.
-Or halve them, toss in oil and salt and spread them on the grill alongside carrots and scallions.
-The smoky heat caramelizes their surface while gently softening their center, bringing out distinct sweetness and subtle flavors that are memorable all on their own.
+Or halve them, toss in oil and salt, and spread them alongside carrots and scallions on the grill.
+The smoky heat caramelizes their surface while gently softening their center, bringing out the distinct sweetness and subtle flavors that are memorable all on their own.

 Slow-roasted radishes are delicious, but another tasty option is pan-braising, which mellows the spice and softens its texture, making it tender and moist, almost beet-like.